 It’s motivating to see where you’ve been and how it’s going.
 Download this weight tracker.

-Change your mindset from being fixed to a growth mindset and remember that human beings are constantly growing and changing.
-If you work hard, you can make it happen vs “I can’t change, I’m just this way.”
+Change your mindset from a fixed to a growth mindset, and remember that human beings are constantly growing and changing.
+If you work hard, you can make it happen vs. “I can’t change; I’m just this way.”

 Take Tiny Steps